ABadCoder1234/MoonlightQT-UniversalInstaller/README.md

 Download moonlight to any device running linux

 Run this command:
-cd MoonlightQT-UniversalInstaller && sudo chmod +x UniversalMoonlightInstaller && ./UnversalMoonlightIntaller
+cd MoonlightQT-UniversalInstaller && sudo chmod +x UniversalMoonlightInstaller && ./UniversalMoonlightInstaller && cd

 If you encounter problems installing: